pabloblascof/Introduction-to-Machine-Learning-Course-ETH-Zurich-2023/Task 2/README.md

 - **Results Saving:** : These predictions are saved in a CSV file named "results.csv."
 This file can be used for further analysis or evaluation of the model's performance.

-Feel free to use and adapt this template to your specific project requirements.